khansaad1275/Termux-Torrent/README.md

 # Termux-Torrent
 A simple bash tool that will allow you to **Download anything using torrent with Termux.**

+The script will allow you to download torrent data without installing any UTorrent or bit torrent application in you phone.
+This is a light weight alternative to the torrent applications.
+It Saves your RAM, does not run in background and works perfectly.

 ### Me:
 Author👨‍💻: https://github.com/khansaad1275 <br>